 Um, hello?
 Are you listening?
 Still reading?
 Good!
 Yes, focus in the third lesson.
 The lunch room serves one primary purpose – fill up the belly with food before the next class comes in.
 However, my observations proved that was the last priority on any of those kid’s agendas.
 Thankfully, the wonderful teachers were present to provide guidance and focus them back at the task on hand.
 Did it take one reminder?
 Um, no. Many reminders to stay focused on their primary purpose.

 In our society, there are SO many distractions than ever before.
-Plus the distractions will keep growing exponentially as history has proven.
+Plus the distractions will keep growing exponentially as technology advances and history has proven.
 So, what does that mean for you and your money?

 Develop a plan and stay focused.
 Don’t stray.
 Don’t let others change your plan.
 Focus.